Skip to content

 Here is how a senior operator thinks about the call.

-What each role does in practice
+What does each role actually do in practice?

 The job post version of a full-time CMO is strategy, brand, demand, team leadership, and board reporting.
 The real version, at a Series A company with $2M to $5M in ARR, is running three or four functions personally while hiring the people who will eventually own each one.
 The first year is mostly recruiting, auditing, and defending a plan.
 Execution is thin until the team is hired.